 The liabilities and assets used to calculate the gearing ratio will be based on the scheme's latest financial statements.
 If unit holder' contributions (other than borrowings from unit holders) are classified as liabilities in the financial statements, they are excluded from liabilities in calculating the gearing ratio.

-The Fund does not have any material off balance sheet financing.
+The Fund does not have any borrowings.